 Where can I study?

 If you've already secured a training contract then you may have been instructed where to study.
-If not, there are more than 20 institutions that offer the LPC in various forms and you need to choose the one that's right for you.
-To see what's on offer take a look at the Solicitor Regulation Authority's list of approved LPC providers.
-To make your decision you should find out about the institution’s reputation, how much the fees are, what electives are on offer and how the course is taught.
+If not, there are 32 institutions that offer the LPC in various forms and you need to choose the one that's right for you.
+To see what's on offer take a look at the Solicitors Regulation Authority's (SRA) list of approved LPC providers.
+To make a decision find out about the institution's reputation, how much the fees are, what electives are on offer and how the course is taught.

 When do I apply?